Dental implants have been around for years, and did you know…?

 1952– A doctor in Sweden, Professor Branemark, accidentally discovered that titanium can bond irreversibly with living bone tissue.
 (Titanium is the same material that has been successfully used in knee and hip replacements for more than 30 years.)

 1965– The first ‘modern implants‘ were introduced.
 The process of purposely implanting titanium in bone for the purpose of rooting prosthetic teeth began, with much trial and error.

 1981– Professor Branemark published a paper covering all the data he had amassed regarding titanium implants.
 He followed his original group of dental implant patients for 20 years before presenting his revolutionary findings to the world.
 So even though dental implants were new to North America in the 1980’s the technology had been thoroughly tested and proven effective.

 1982– The Toronto Conference on Osseointegration in Clinical Dentistry created the first guidelines for what would be considered successful implant dentistry.

 1988– Dr. David Scharf places his first dental implant.
-General dentist are being flooded with weekend courses enticing them to start placing dental implants and learn as they go on their patients.
-Dr. Scharf has been involved with modern day dental implants almost since their inception giving him a level of expertise few dentist achieve.
+General dentists are being flooded with weekend courses enticing them to start placing dental implants and learn as they go on their patients.
+Dr. Scharf has been involved with modern-day dental implants almost since their inception giving him a level of expertise few dentists achieve.

 2002– An ADA survey showed wide acceptance of dental implants as the preferred method of tooth replacement.
 Today – You can be among the many patients that will benefit from modern implant dentistry in the coming years.